Jump to accessibility statement Skip to content

 “The event, now in its third year, is a light-hearted yet educational exploration of an often taboo and mysterious topic - genitourinary and pelvic anatomy.

-You can also join us for our family-friendly World Anatomy event on Sunday 20th October which is open to all ages and explores how the world of anatomy works.
+You can join us for our family-friendly World Anatomy event on Sunday 20th October which is open to all ages and explores how the world of anatomy works.
 Book your place here.